RadGH/Auto-Fill-Alt-Tags/README.md

 Automatically fills in alt tags for your images in the post content.
 Preserves existing alt text if it exists.
 If alt text is not entered for an attachment, the caption or title will be used instead.
 No configuration necessary.

+* Does not override existing alt text.
+* Does not provide alt text for external images, or images that are not in the media library.

 ## Installation ##

 1. Upload the plugin files to `/wp-content/plugins/auto-fill-alt-tags/`, or install the plugin through the WordPress plugins screen directly.